 UConn is on the move – and the media are taking notice.

-From the expertise of our renowned faculty to inspiring student achievements, UConn pride is spreading locally, nationally, and globally.
-Take a look at our roundup of some recent major stories:
+From the expertise of our faculty to the achievements of our students, UConn’s reputation is growing locally, nationally, and globally.
+Take a look at this roundup of some recent media coverage: